NethServer/docs/administrator-manual/en/backup.rst

 ======

 :index:`Backup` is the only way to restore a machine when disasters occur.
-The system handles two kind of backup:
+The system handles two kinds of backup:

 * :index:`configuration backup`
 * :index:`data backup`